DigitalFabricationLab-NYIT-SoAD/resources/PlotShop/README.md

 Files that have been in queue for 2 weeks and do not get processed will be automatically cancelled.

-Please upload multiple files as a single PDF.
+Please upload multiple files as a single PDF to the queue.

-**There is new pricing for the Fall 2025 Semester.**

-Pricing:
+**Pricing:**

     36" x 24" : Bond $5.00, Coated $9.00
     36" x 48" : Bond $10.00, Coated $18.00
     36" x 60" : Bond $12.50, Coated $22.50
     36" x 72" : Bond $15.00, Coated $27.00

+Examples of Bond and Coated paper can be found at both plot shop locations.

 Plot Shop hours are the same as the FabLab hours for each location. *Check in with FabLab staff first to get access to the plot shop.*